 History Camp is for students entering fourth through eighth grades in the fall.

 2023 is our 20th year running our History Camp. is run by Historian and Educational Director, John Zimkus and Assistant Director, Jeanne Doan.
 History Camp has been the recipient of the History Outreach Award from Ohio Local History Alliance.

 $55 for Warren County Historical Society members $75 for non-members.

 Please download and complete our registration form.
-Mail the completed form (along with payment if you want to send a check) to:
+Mail or deliver the completed form (along with payment if you intend to pay by check) to:

 Warren County Historical Society 105 South Broadway Lebanon, OH 45036